MDGSF/openai_usage/README.md

 ### Tactic 3: Check whether conditions are satisfied

-Check assumptions required to do the task
+Check assumptions required to do the task.

 ### Tactic 4: Few-shot prompting

-Give successful examples of completing tasks
+Give successful examples of completing tasks.
+Then ask model to perform the task.